ashikhareddy/Cyber-security-Project-/Journal/Week8.md

 We switched to static IPs after DHCP consistently failed due to the firewall blocking relay traffic.

-We removed the Cloud-PT device and used the ISP router as the internet representation after confirming the cloud does not support native routing.
+We removed the Cloud-PT device and used the ISP router as the internet representation after confirming the cloud does not support native routing between connected devices.

 We upgraded from ASA 5505 to ASA 5506-X to get the Security Plus license needed for the DMZ.

+We added CBD-BACKUP-01 following tutor feedback that the design lacked redundancy and that a single authentication server was a vulnerability.

 ---

 ## After meeting - future enhancements

 These items were identified during this week's session and will be noted as future improvements in the final report.

-**Backup server**
-A second database server should be added to replicate CBD-DATA-01.
-If the primary goes down the backup takes over.
-This was not implemented due to budget constraints but is flagged as a priority enhancement for the next phase.

 **Campus firewalls**
 Clayton and Mernda should each have a dedicated next-gen firewall such as Cisco Firepower that properly supports VLAN sub-interfaces and zone-based policy.
 The current design leaves branch campuses without dedicated perimeter protection.